Culby/smart-scheduling-links/specification.md

 Each line of the Slot File is a minified JSON object that conveys information about an appointment slot.
 Publishers are encouraged to represent slots with fine-grained timing details (e.g.  representing appointments at specific times of the day), but MAY represent slots with coarse grained timing (e.g., "between 9 a.m. and 5 p.m." or "between noon and five p.m.").

 *Note: When publishing a Slot with `"status": "free"`, Publishers should ensure that the Slot is in fact available for booking, given current business rules.
-For example, if a pharmacy won't allow a first-dose vaccine slot to be booked because no follow-up second-dose appointments are available, then the pharmacy SHOULD NOT advertise the first-dose slot as available.*
+For example, if a provider requires certain prerequisites to be met before an appointment can be booked (such as referrals, prior authorization, or specific patient eligibility criteria), then the provider SHOULD NOT advertise the slot as available unless those requirements are satisfied.*

 Each `Slot` has: